tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

-⚠ Package had to be renamed to ksqlDB.Api.Client
+⚠ The package had to be renamed to ksqlDB.Api.Client

 This package generates ksql queries from your .NET C# linq queries.
 You can filter, project, limit, etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/).
 You can continually process computations over unbounded (theoretically never-ending) streams of data.